 Ceramics

 In this activity, which is open to all levels, students are encouraged to explore a variety of methods that are possible for the means of expression with clay.
 Starting with basic hand-building and wheel-throwing techniques, students have the opportunity to move on to increasingly complex projects of their choosing.
-Along with the different construction methods, students are introduced to a range of surface decoration possibilities such as texturing, carving, painting with slips and stains and glaze application.
-Students’ work is high-fired in a gas kiln.
-A modest lab fee is charged for materials.
+Along with the different construction methods, students are introduced to a range of surface decoration possibilities such as texturing, carving, painting and other techniques with colored slips, underglazes and glaze applications.
+Students’ work is high-fired in a gas or electric kiln.
+Raku firings will happen at the end of the spring term.

 Creative Writing